Distributed MIMO Networks with Rotary ULAs for Indoor Scenarios under Rician Fading: Numerical Results

 The mean-per user achievable SE $\Bar{R}$ as a function of the Rician factor $\kappa$, for different values of $Q$ and $l$, are shown in Fig. \ref{resultsKappa}.
+The primary motivation for obtaining $\Bar{R}$ as a function of $\kappa$ is to evaluate the performance of our proposed approach under a variety of different conditions.
+Different indoor industrial scenarios may feature diverse objects (varying in number, size and materials), the presence or absence of walls, leading to wireless channels that experience different Rician factors.
 We observe that, in the case of APs equipped with static ULAs, the mean per-user achievable SE decreases with the Rician factor for any values of $Q$ and $l$.
 This happens because the correlation among the channel vectors increases with $\kappa$, thus affecting the performance obtained with the ZF combiner.
 On the other hand, in the case of APs equipped with the proposed RULAs, the mean per-user achievable SE increases with $\kappa$, excepted for the setups with $Q=8$.
 This evinces the fact that the optimal rotation of the RULAs reduces the correlation between the channel vectors, consequently enhancing the performance obtained with ZF when the LoS component becomes strong.
 Note that, when $\kappa\leq-10$ dB, i.e., when the channel tends to be pure NLoS, the optimal rotation of the RULAs brings no performance improvements, as expected.
 Nevertheless, when $\kappa$ grows large, the performance gains obtained with the RULAs become very significant for any values of $Q$ and $l$.
 Moreover, when the channel tends to be pure NLoS, increasing $Q$ enhances the mean per-user achievable SE for any value of $l$.
 Thus, in rich scattering environments, the most distributed D-MIMO setup with $Q=8$ is always the best choice, and the setup with $Q=4$ follows closely behind.
 In contrast, when $\kappa$ grows large and the LoS component becomes strong, there exists an optimal number of APs (and of antenna elements per AP) that maximizes the mean per-user achievable SE.
-In the case of APs with static ULAs, the best performance is achieved by the setup with $Q=2$ in the case of $l=50$ m, and by the setups with $Q=4$ for the cases of $l=100$ m and $l=200$ m.
-When we adopt APs equipped with RULAs, the single AP setup achieves the best performance for the case of $l=50$ m.
-When $l=100$ m, the setups with $Q=[1,2,4]$ achieve very similar performance.
-Finally, when $l=200$ m, the best performance is achieved when $Q=4$.